Author: Chris Nickson

 Q1.
 What is shown in the video and what does it indicate?

 “Kicking” of the ECMO lines.

 Kicking is visible and palpable shaking of the circuit tubing draining to the pump.
 It indicates access insufficiency (not an earthquake).

-Access insufficiency occurs when the suction pressure at the access cannula exceeds venous return.
+Access insufficiency occurs when the suction pressure at the access cannula can draw in blood flow greater than venous return.
 When this occurs inflow is interrupted due to partial or complete occlusion of the inlet ports of the access cannula by the walls of the collapsible vein.
 After a few seconds, ongoing venous return fills up the vein again and the cannula ports reopen to function once more.
 This cycle repeats itself resulting in unstable, fluctuating ECMO flows (shown in L/min on the ECMO console) despite a stable pump speed (rpm).

 Q2.
 How can this be confirmed in subtle cases?

 Suspect access insufficiency if any of the following are present:

 - increasingly negative pressures (if using the HLS system)

 - hemolysis (e.g. plasma free-haemoglobin level is >0.10 g/dL)

 Note that ‘kicking’ may not occur in subtle cases of access insufficiency, especially when using multi-stage cannula with multiple inlet holes.